viciousviper/DokanCloudFS/README.md

   Usage: Mounter mount [arguments] [options]

   Arguments:
-    <userNames>  If specified, mount the drives associated with the specified users; otherwise, mount all configured drives.
+    <userNames>  If specified, mount the cloud drives associated with the specified users; otherwise, mount all configured drives.

   Options:
     -p|--passPhrase  The pass phrase used to encrypt persisted user credentials and access tokens